superDross/dotfiles/notes/interveiw/administrate.md

 Never, but a seasonally on call rota is being produced

+### What is the biggest process improvement you have made over the last year to make devs lives better?

+Cloud based dev environment.
+All the guys in Lebanon were having issues downloading large Docker images so this was a good move.

+### What is your system architecture?

+Flask/AWS/TypeScript/ElasticBeanStalk/Docker

+### What are the biggest tech debt issues at this time?

+Moving over to from being a feature factory to actually paying that technical debt done.

+They have clients whom no longer want features pushed out (this could change).

+So they have **part** of 25% of the budget/time to reduce this technical debt.

+### What would you expect in the first 3-6 months from a successful candidate?

+Unblocking people is very important to them.
+Very!

+The manager described it as the hardest job you ever had because, fuck knows :shrug:

+## Not Asked

 ## Third Round Interview Q/A

-Ask about cloud env.

-- What is the systems architecture?

 - Do you employ static code analysis?
 If so, what tools are you using and when (CI)?

 - What tools do you use for project organisation (Jira/confluence/boards)?

-- What are the biggest tech debt issues at this time?

 ## To Managers

-- What is the biggest process improvement you have made over the last year to make devs lives better?

 - What is the process for determining what task I'll be working on?

 - Is there a career advancement for IC above senior level?
 If, so what is the review process like for this?

-- What would you expect in the first 3-6 months from a successful candidate?

 - How often do you encourage your devs to explore new technologies?
 (IF YES), When was the last time you did this and what was the problem to solve?